Professional Development & Contract Work

 The Context

-After FightCamp, the job market for frontend engineers had shifted dramatically.
-The post-pandemic correction hit tech hard, and connected fitness (my most recent domain) was contracting fast.
+After FightCamp, the market for frontend engineers had shifted out from under everyone.
+The post-pandemic correction hit tech hard, and connected fitness, which happened to be my most recent domain, was contracting fast.

-Rather than take the first offer available, I used this period to stay sharp through contract work, formalize my CS education, and build a portfolio that demonstrates current best practices.
+Instead of grabbing the first offer that came along, I used the stretch to stay sharp on contract work, formalize my CS education, and build a portfolio that shows where the craft actually is today.

 Contract: Logistics Dashboard (May - August 2023)